stratisMarkou/random-walks/content/prob-intro/ch8/content.md

 </details>
 <br>

-The second is an alternative proof which includes a diagram, that is hopefully more intuitives.
+The second is an alternative proof which includes a diagram, that is hopefully more intuitive.

 <details class="proof">
 <summary>Proof (b): Convergence in probability \(\implies\) convergence in distribution</summary>